Russia, Cina, energia, alleanze regionali Wsws 06-04-04

 At present, Russian and Chinese foreign policies broadly coincide.
 Both countries share concerns

-about Washington’s aggressive policies
+about Washington’s aggressive policies—in

 particular the US-led